MohamedAhmed24/Weather-Dashboard/README.md

   ​This application is used for To plan trips accordingly, making sure the weather fits your prefrences.
   # License

-  This project is license under the MIT license.
   # Contributing

   ​Contributors: